 - 24-hour claims helpline

-Give your classic the protection it deserves and get a quote for your classic today.
+Give your classic the protection it deserves and get an insurance quote for your classic car today.

 News from the last 12 months

 “His name is ‘Darius the Datsun’ and out of all of my cars, he seems to have captured the heart of the most people”.
 Joe Williams is the proud custodian of a 1983 Patrol 160 SWB, the third generation of a Nissan 4x4 that had a major impact on Land-Rover’s Commonwealth export markets.CELEBRATING THE BERKELEY BANDIT